-- Students must have the motivation to read a wide-range of literary works from the three main aspects of literature: poetry, prose and drama. - Literature enables the study of universal themes that encompass time, culture and the human experience.
-Students must be willing to explore, engage with and challenge ideas that are raised within the study of Literature; while analysing the impact the written word has on its reader. - Literature students must display an open-mind, an awareness of others, and empathy, as there is never one 'correct' interpretation of a text's meaning or message.
+Students must have the motivation to read a wide-range of literary works from the three main aspects of literature: poetry, prose and drama.
+Literature enables the study of universal themes that encompass time, culture and the human experience.
+Students must be open minded and empathetic in their willingness to explore, engage with and challenge ideas that are raised within the study of Literature while analysing the impact the written word has on its reader.